 Albania is a bit rough around the edges- not the best tourist experience we’ve ever had (but perhaps not the worst).
 Our bus arriving to the capitol was four hours later than the bus company said it would be, and our bus leaving was an hour and a half late.
 Getting through the border took two hours both times.
 But our busses wound their way through coastal towns and lake regions that looked pleasant, and the capital city, Tirana, is nice enough, slowly recovering from its communism-era building style.

 Albania shares a massive lake with Montenegro, and shares another on its border with Macedonia.
 We went out to Lake Ohrid for a couple of days and stayed at a small town just 10 km over the Macedonian border.
 Ohrid, a UNESCO site and “the jewel in Macedonia’s crown”, once had 365 churches in it, but fewer remain now.
 In the 1980s they discovered underground the remains of a Greek amphitheater dating back to 200 BC, and the lake is renowned for freshwater pearls.
 We had some swims in the lake and explored the town a bit, walking up to the fortress and the amphitheater (we unfortunately missed the Summer Festival performance of King Lear by just one night).
+The place does not have a free walking tour, but happily I was able to find a self-guided walk on my GPSMyCity app, so we used that.

 The bus to Skopje, the capital of Macedonia, left exactly on time, and three and a half hours later we were in the city.
 Skopje itself is decked out in a sort of New Old Greek style- kind of like Las Vegas- with lots of statues, marble, and columns.
 They claim Philip II and Alexander the Great for themselves, which makes the Macedonian province of Greece kind of mad, and resulted in the long-winded formal name of Macedonia, “Former Yugoslavian Republic of Macedonia” (FYROM) and a veto by Greece keeping them out of the EU.
 About 25% of Macedonians are ethnically Albanian, and the black double headed eagle on a field of red- Emperor Constantine’s symbol- can be seen often in flags and t-shirts and alongside Macedonia’s red-and-yellow sunbeams flag.